Gandahar (film): Availability

 A European DVD release, in French with English subtitles, was released in October 2007 by Eureka!'s Masters of Cinema label.
-While there are currently no plans for a Region 1 DVD release, a Korean DVD version has been released with Region 0.
+Though there are currently no plans for a Region 1 DVD release, a Region 0 Korean DVD version has been released.

-As of October 2024, a 4:3 English dub may be viewed on the Amazon Prime streaming subscription service; the English voice cast is the default audio - there is no alternate (French) language track and no attributes for remastering or transfer found in the credits.
+As of October 2024, a 4:3 English dub can be viewed on the Amazon Prime streaming subscription service.
+The English voice cast is the default audio for the streaming video, and there is no alternative (French) language track and no attributes for remastering or transfer found in the credits.

+On 17 July 2026, Janus Films announced that a 4K restoration of the original cut with the French-language cast would be re-released theatrically on 28 August 2026.